 White Hake in Div.
 3NO and Subdiv.
-3Ps are confined largely to an area associated with the warmest bottom temperatures (4-8°C) along the southwest fringe of the Grand Banks, edge of the Laurentian Channel and the southwest coast of Newfoundland (Kulka et al. 2005a).
+3Ps are confined largely to an area associated with the warmest bottom temperatures (4-8°C) along the southwest fringe of the Grand Banks, edge of the Laurentian Channel, and the south-west coast of Newfoundland (Kulka et al. 2005a).

-Distributions of White Hake in Div.
-3NOPs for 2005-2012 are shown in Figures 14a,b.
-As in previous years, the stock continues to occupy the southwest shelf edge areas of Div.
+Distributions of White Hake from Canadian spring surveys in Div.
+3NOPs during 2005-2014 are shown in Figures 15a,b.
+As in previous years, this stock continues to occupy the southwest shelf edge areas of Div.
 3NO.
 In Subdiv.
-3Ps, White Hake are distributed along the shelf edge, and the Laurentian and Hermitage Channels.
+3Ps, White Hake are distributed along the shelf edge, and in the Laurentian and Hermitage Channels.